bloominstituteoftechnology/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    useRouteMatch is for cases when you want to access the match data of the URL - it checks to make sure the path matches an existing page, or it will return a page not found error.

 2. How would you explain form validation to someone who has never programmed before?

+    Form validation makes sure that an online form is filled out correctly, such as a phone number being the right number of digits or a password needed at least 5 characters.

 3. In 1-2 sentences, define end to end testing.

+    End to end testing makes sure that the application works as expected from start to finish.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.